kbrighton/die-rpg/CONTRIBUTING.md

 - Clone the repository as usual
 - You need to have a node.js installation done
+- run `npm install`: will generate the node_modules depending on package.json and package-lock.json
+- then `npm run build` to build once or `npm run watch` to have a SCSS watcher running to update the CSS when SCSS is updated automatically.
+- If you want Foundry to hot-reload pages as you make updates, you will need to launch Foundry with the `--hotReload` flag.
+See [Using Command Line Flags](https://foundryvtt.com/article/configuration/)
+- To save the compendiums to JSON for better version control (and go from JSON to LevelDB):
-- You must be in Foundry welcome page (or have it completely closed) and NOT in a world.
-In the system directory, do :
+    - You must be in the Foundry welcome page (or have it completely closed) and NOT in a world you want to convert compendium from.
-    - npm install will generate the node_modules depending on package.json and package-lock.json
-    - npm run pullJSONtoLDB will create the packs depending of the content of src/packs directory
+    - To convert JSON to LevelDB after a fresh pull from git or manually editing the JSON file: In the system directory use `npm run pullJSONtoLDB` will create the packs depending of the content of src/packs directory
+    - To convert LevelDB to JSON after making changes to compendiums in Foundry: In the system directory use `npm run pushLDBtoJSON` will create JSON in the src/packs folder, then you can push your updates upstream.

-## To update the packs
+# To update the packs
 Make sure Foundry is not running first.
--  LDB to JSON for syncing to git : npm run pushLDBtoJSON will create the src/packs files and export all actors/items in json files
+-  LDB to JSON for syncing to git : `npm run pushLDBtoJSON` will create the src/packs files and export all actors/items in json files
--  JSON to LDB for testing locally : npm run pullJSONtoLDB will create the LevelDB folders from the JSON files in the src/packs folder
+-  JSON to LDB for testing locally : `npm run pullJSONtoLDB` will create the LevelDB folders from the JSON files in the src/packs folder

-## Compiling the CSS

-This repo includes both CSS for the theme and SCSS source files.
-If you're new to CSS, it's probably easier to just work in those files directly and delete the SCSS directory.
-If you're interested in using a CSS preprocessor to add support for nesting, variables, and more, you can run `npm install` in this directory to install the dependencies for the scss compiler.
-After that, just run `npm run build` to compile the SCSS or run `npm run watch` to start a process that watches for new changes.